ephraaimwong/fileTT/readme.md

 - [x] Each message during Internet transmission must be encrypted using a key with length no less than 56 bits.
 - [x] With a key no less than 56 bits, what cipher you should use?
 - [x] DO NOT directly use the password as the key, how can you generate the same key between Alice and Bob to encrypt messages?
-- [ ] What will be used for padding?
+- [x] What will be used for padding?
-- [ ] A graphical user interface (GUI) is strongly preferred.
+- [x] A graphical user interface (GUI) is strongly preferred.
 When send a message, display the sent ciphertext.
 When receive a message, display the received ciphertext and decrypted plaintext.
-- [ ] How should Alice and Bob set up an initial connection and also maintain the connection with each other on the Internet?
+- [x] How should Alice and Bob set up an initial connection and also maintain the connection with each other on the Internet?
 (You may refer to socket/network programming in a particular computer language)
-- [ ] If Alice or Bob sends the same message multiple times (e.g., they may say “ok” many times), it is desirable to generate different ciphertext each time.
+- [x] If Alice or Bob sends the same message multiple times (e.g., they may say “ok” many times), it is desirable to generate different ciphertext each time.
 How to implement this?
-- [ ] Design a key management mechanism to periodically update the key used between Alice and Bob.
+- [x] Design a key management mechanism to periodically update the key used between Alice and Bob.
 Justify why the design can enhance security.
+- [x] Think about this scenario: if you can **hide the detailed procedure of your encryption algorithm**, how would you improve the security by designing a new algorithm?
+For example, you may do two encryptions using different standard ciphers, then XOR the two outputs together.
+Please give your new design and justify its security and efficiency.
+(5 pts)
+- [x] If Alice and Bob do not have a pre-shared password (or passphrase) and wish to establish a secure connection, **they should use a protocol that allows them to authenticate each other and negotiate a shared secret over an insecure channel**.
+Please explain your design and implement it in your project.
+Note, if you choose to complete this question, you do not need to assume that Alice and Bob share the same password.
+(5 pts)